How To Measure PDRacer Hulls

 Hull Measuring Comb

-Please note the importance of having the main bar be straight.
-Most boards have a slight warp to them and can easily deform due to humidity, temperature or storage conditions, so it would probably be best to use some kind of aluminum or steel bar as the straight edge.
+NOTE: Most wooden boards have a slight warp to them and can easily deform due to humidity, temperature or storage conditions, so it would be best to use some kind of aluminum or steel bar as the straight edge.